osherac/AI-Data-Science-for-Good-Hackathon-Winter-2026-Team-Rocket/README.md

-# Talkbridge
+# Hello 👋

-Talkbridge is a voice-first, image-assisted English learning app for newcomers practicing real-world conversations (school, doctor, store, transit, and work).
+Hello is a voice-first, image-assisted English learning app for newcomers practicing real-world conversations (school, doctor, store, transit, and work).

 ## What the software does